MaybeSomeone-arc18/fuko/README.md

 ---

-## Why Fuko is different

-Most opportunity platforms show you everything and let you filter.
-Fuko works the other way around: **the default is silence.** Something appears in your feed *only* because it matched you — not because it's trending, and not just because it exists.

-The rule that makes this work:
+## Core principle

+Most platforms index everything and rely on filters.
+Fuko inverts that: an opportunity is shown only when it matches the profile.

-> **Opportunity type is intent, never relevance.**
+> **Opportunity type is a preference, not a relevance signal.**

-Selecting "Hackathon" tells Fuko you're interested in hackathons — it does **not** mean "show me every hackathon."
-A hackathon that also matches your skills ranks higher.
-A hackathon that matches nothing about you never appears.
-Every match reason shown is real and traceable.

-That single principle is the difference between a personalized feed and yet another search box with a nicer UI.
+Selecting "Hackathon" records intent.
+It does not qualify every hackathon.
+Type can raise ranking, but a match requires at least one concrete profile signal: a skill, an interest, or a location.
+Results that rely on type alone are excluded.
+Every reason shown maps to a real matched field.

 ---

 ## Two streams

-Fuko splits opportunities by how you actually engage with them:
+Opportunities are classified by engagement model, not by source:

-- **Contribute** — remote, skill-based open work: GitHub issues, open-source bounties, contribution campaigns.
-Location doesn't matter here.
-Ranked by how closely your tech stack matches.
+- **Contribute:** remote, skill-based work such as GitHub issues, bounties, and contribution campaigns.
+Ranked by skill and tech overlap.
+Location is ignored.
-- **Near you** — time-and-place events you attend in person: hackathons, meetups, college competitions.
+- **Near you:** in-person events such as hackathons, meetups, and college competitions.
 Ranked by location first, then interest.

 ---

-## How matching works
+## Matching engine

-- **Relevance gate.** An opportunity enters your feed only with at least one real profile signal — a matched skill, interest, or location.
-Type-only matches are excluded by design.
+- **Relevance gate.** An opportunity qualifies only with at least one concrete signal (matched skill, interest, or location).
+Type-only matches are dropped.
-- **Token-accurate matching.** Comparisons are whole-token, with safe normalization — so `cli` never falsely matches `client`, and acronyms like `CSS`, `AWS`, and `iOS` are preserved.
+- **Token-accurate comparison.** Matching runs on whole tokens with safe normalization. `cli` does not match `client`, and acronyms such as `CSS`, `AWS`, and `iOS` are preserved.
-- **Real enrichment, never inference.** GitHub opportunities are enriched with each repo's actual languages and topics, so a reason like `Matched on TypeScript · Python` reflects the real tech stack — never guessed from a title or description.
+- **Metadata enrichment.** GitHub opportunities are enriched with each repository's real languages and topics, so a reason like `Matched on TypeScript · Python` reflects the actual stack.
+Nothing is inferred from titles or descriptions.
-- **Progressive, honest reveal.** Five at a time, with true counts.
-If only three things genuinely fit you, Fuko shows three.
-If nothing fits yet, it says so — it never pads the feed to look busy.
+- **Deterministic reveal.** Results load five at a time with true counts.
+If three qualify, three are shown.
+If none qualify, the feed returns an explicit empty state.

 ---

 ## Design

-- A calm, editorial base in **Light** and **Dark**, plus a playful **Funky** theme.
+- Three themes: Light, Dark, and Funky.
+Light and Dark are minimal; Funky adds color and motion.
-- Spring-based microinteractions and a "considering" reveal that visualizes Fuko weighing every opportunity down to your few.
+- Spring-based interactions, including a "considering" transition that renders the ranking pass before results resolve.
-- Accessible by default — all motion respects `prefers-reduced-motion`.
+- All motion respects `prefers-reduced-motion`.

 ---